 1. Fixed / flat-rate pricing model

-Fixed pricing stays simple: a single product, a fixed set of features, and a fixed price per month.
+Fixed pricing stays simple: a single product, a fixed set of features, and a fixed monthly price.

-Basecamp offers flat-rate pricing on their project management software.
+Basecamp offers flat-rate pricing on its project management software.

 Flat-rate pricing is easier to communicate and easier to sell; if you're adding valuable features, simply raise your rate.
 If you add additional products, the fixed price goes on top of your base fixed rate.
 It's been used by several streaming services and is at the core of the dollar shave club's initial success.

-But while flat-rate subscription pricing might be easy for potential customers to understand, it often means leaving money on the table.
-Keeping prices low means missing out on additional revenue from larger companies; and vice-versa, smaller companies might be priced out of higher-cost tools.
+But while flat-rate subscription pricing might be easy for potential customers to understand, it often means leaving money on the table for SaaS companies.
+Keeping prices low means missing out on additional revenue from larger companies and vice-versa; smaller companies might be priced out of higher-cost tools.